 - Top potato mixture with bacon & bread crumbs then drizzle remaining melted butter over top.

-- Bake for ~ 45-60 minutes uncovered in smoker or indoor oven; outdoor Dutch oven-7 coals bottom/18 coals top.
+- Bake for ~ 45-60 minutes uncovered in smoker; outdoor Dutch oven-7 coals bottom/18 coals top.

 - *For potatoes, use dehydrated (rehydrate before prepping recipe ~ 3 pints or 6 c. dehydrated), frozen defrosted, or fresh cooked, peeled and cut to your liking (shredded, cubed, sliced using 6-10 potatoes depending on size).